ptvan/ptvan.github.io/_posts/2019-10-17-analyzing-networks.md

 ### Performance considerations

 Depending on how big and complex your network is, you may want to create a subgraph, work on it before applying changes to the entire dataset.
 You can also choose to work with the edge and/or node attributes in tabular format before applying them to the network.

+### Dynamic networks

+Epidemiological modeling garnered a lot of attention during [2019-2020 coronavirus pandemic](https://en.wikipedia.org/wiki/2019%E2%80%9320_coronavirus_pandemic).
+Epidemiologic models require considerable expertise and are [prone to misuse by novices](https://www.tableau.com/about/blog/2020/4/you-are-almost-definitely-not-qualified-make-predictions-about-covid-19).
+These coronavirus networks are [varied](https://timmermanreport.com/2020/04/covid-19-models-what-makes-them-tick/), ranging from classic [SIR models](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology) to much more sophisticated models, some are modelled and visualized using networks.
+One of the more informative explanations of epidemic simulations I have found is this [demonstration from Grant Sanderson](https://www.youtube.com/watch?v=gxAaO2rsdIs).

 ### References